-file-like object A synonym for file object.

-- finder An object that tries to find the loader for a module.
-It must implement a method named find_module().
-See PEP 302 for details. - floor division Mathematical division that rounds down to nearest integer.
+- file-like object A synonym for file object. - finder An object that tries to find the loader for a module.
+It must implement a method named find\module().
+See PEP 302 for details and importlib.abc.Finder for an abstract base class. - floor division Mathematical division that rounds down to nearest integer.
 The floor division operator is //.
 For example, the expression 11 // 4 evaluates to 2 in contrast to the 2.75 returned by float true division.
 Note that (-11) // 4 is -3 because that is -2.75 rounded downward.
 See PEP 238. - function A series of statements which returns some value to a caller.
 It can also be passed zero or more arguments which may be used in the execution of the body.
-See also argument and method. - future A pseudo-module which programmers can use to enable new language features which are not compatible with the current interpreter.
-For example, the expression 11/4 currently evaluates to 2.
-If the module in which it is executed had enabled true division by executing:
+See also argument and method. - \\future\\ A pseudo-module which programmers can use to enable new language features which are not compatible with the current interpreter.